sarahwuzz/TryHackMe/DVWA_login.md

 1. Implement Account Lockout Policy: Temporarily lock accounts (e.g., for 15 minutes) after 5 consecutive failed login attempts.
 2. Implement Rate Limiting: Limit the number of login requests a single IP address can make within a specific timeframe.
 3. Integrate CAPTCHA: Introduce an anti-automation mechanism like reCAPTCHA on the login page to block automated tools like Burp Suite.

+### Additional Findings :

+- Low Software Version Disclosure (Apache & OpenSSH)

+  - OWASP Top 10 Risk : A05:2021-Security Misconfiguration.

+  - Description : The target server explicitly discloses the exact versions of running services in the HTTP headers and          SSH banners (Apache/2.4.7 and OpenSSH/6.6.1p1).
+This architecture mapping allows attackers to easily identify known           public vulnerabilities (CVEs) associated with these specific legacy versions.

+  - Remediation:
+    - For Apache: set `ServerTokens ProductOnly` and `ServerSignature Off` to hide the version details.
+    - For SSH: Update the SSH configuration to obscure the banner or regularly patch the service to the latest stable release.

 Thank You!